sklasek/svalflux/supplemental_figures_8.20.md

 ## depth-integrated fluxes from each core

 PC1029 is only estimated, others can be calculated
+This is Figure S2 (worm pics are Figure
+S1)

 ``` r
 aomrates <- read.csv(file="~/Desktop/svalflux/aomrates2020update.csv") # import csv